akiyoshi-yusuke/Ansible-SROS-Demo/README.md

 ## Example 5

-Creation of "Customer 10" and a list of VPLS services using NETCONF with Nokia YANG modules.
-XML code is auto-rendered using the create_vpls.j2 Jinja2 template.
+Creation of customer "demo" and a list of VPLS services using NETCONF with the nokia-conf module.
+XML code is auto-rendered using the create_vpls.xml Jinja2 template.
 VPLS service data is contained in the defaults/main.yml file.

+Edit-operation "replace" is used.
+All pre-existing customer and services configured are replaced by the new configuration.
+Returns no error if the customer or services do already exist.

+This example is just providing the key-values "customer-name" and "service-name".
+The numeric identifiers "customer-id" and "service-id" are automatically created using "md-auto-id".
+Those auto-created values are not persisted and might change when rebooting the node.

 ```
-├── 05_Create_VPLS_from_Template.yml
+├── nctest05.yml
 └── roles
     └── nctest05
         ├── defaults